Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkobject.md

 To find your own player object just pass `NetworkManager.Singleton.LocalClientId` as the `clientId` in the sample above.

-## Network prefabs
+## Network Prefabs

-Network prefabs are registered to a `NetworkPrefabsList` object (a type of `ScriptableObject`).
-By default, a default prefabs List containing every network prefab in your project.
+Network Prefabs are registered to a `NetworkPrefabsList` object (a type of `ScriptableObject`).
+By default, a Default Prefabs List containing every Network Prefab in your project.

 However, when you want to limit which prefabs are available (for example, to reduce memory usage), you can disable this behavior in **Project Settings** > **Netcode For GameObjects** > **Project Settings**.
 You can also manually create a `NetworkPrefabsList` by right-clicking in the assets view and selecting **Create** > **Netcode** > **Network Prefabs List** and adding your prefabs to it.
 That prefab list can then be assigned to a `NetworkManager` to allow that `NetworkManager` to create those prefabs.